garrandall/popular-music-data/tracks/best-friend-50-cent-olivia.md

 Separate, come on

-I'm not afraid to explore my body - oooh, gimme that feelin Now we can watch some TV or play a CD; baby that sexual healin' You tried to sing to me; you're never on the key, but you do it just to appease me I rather spend my time wastin' time with you; oooh wee you make it so easy
+I'm not afraid to explore my body - ohgimme that feelin Now we can watch some TV or play a CD; baby that sexual healin' You tried to sing to me; you're never on the key, but you do it just to appease me I rather spend my time wastin' time with you; ohee you make it so easy

 Cause if you were my best friend, I want you 'round all the time (I want you 'round all the time)
 Can I be your best friend, I promise boy you will be mine (Please baby be mine yeah!)
-I said he's just a friend (Oh Oooh!)
+I said he's just a friend (Oh Oh!)
 Baby it's not pretend (No baby)
 Either he is or he ain't my man, I said he's just a friend